-All recipients must be assigned to an appropriate Priority Category based on functional limitations, for the purpose of Order of Selection.
-There is no presumption that Social Security recipients automatically meet the requirements to be considered an individual with the most significant disability (see previous guidance regarding the Most Significant Disability)
+All eligible applicants must be assigned to an appropriate Priority Category based on functional limitations, for the purpose of Order of Selection.
+There is no presumption that Social Security recipients automatically meet the requirements to be considered an individual with the most significant disability (see guidance regarding the Most Significant Disability)

 If benefits are verified via an award letter, copy of deposits, a Benefits Query, Ticket to Work, or other forms of verification, no additional medical information is needed to find the person eligible.
-Verification of benefits must be included in the case record.
+Verification of benefits shall be placed in the casefile.

 Once benefits are verified, eligibility can be determined based on counselor observation, discussion with the consumer, information from friends or family, and counselor judgment.
-The eligibility worksheet should be amended as documentation becomes available.
+The Eligibility Worksheet should be amended as documentation becomes available.

-Regardless of Presumptive Eligibility, a comprehensive assessment to include medical documentation will be needed prior to developing an Individualized Plan for Employment.
+Regardless of Presumptive Eligibility, a comprehensive assessment including medical documentation will be needed prior to developing an Individualized Plan for Employment.